sathishravi62/Learn_Game/README.md

 https://learnopengl.com

-Created an 2D Game in OpenGL. all the required library will be available in this project its self.
+Created an 2D Brick Braker Game in OpenGL. all the required library will be available in this project its self.
 Setting Up the Project
 * Open the project in visual studio.
 * Mostly you wont get any linking error if your getting so follow this steps.